hpc/charliecloud/doc/ch-run.rst

     created and the image’s files are exposed.

   :code:`-s`, :code:`--storage DIR`
     Set the storage directory.
-Like the same option for :code:`ch-image(1)`;
+Equivalent to the same option for :code:`ch-image(1)`.
-    see that man page for important details.

   :code:`-t`, :code:`--private-tmp`
     By default, the host’s :code:`/tmp` (or :code:`$TMPDIR` if set) is